 Primroses: The Shady Ladies

 Do you have shady spots around your home that need a pop of color?
 Primroses are your go-to for these spaces, perfect for brightening shadowy areas.
-They’re pretty low maintenance, too, thriving in spots where other flowers may struggle.
+They’re pretty low maintenance, too, thriving where other flowers may struggle.

 Tuck primroses into gardens, under trees, or in shaded borders to provide a cheerful burst of color in the lower-light areas of your landscape, or incorporate them into container gardens on shaded patios or balconies, where their vivid hues can enliven the space without the need for direct sunlight.